cLegob/MCDiscordAltHub/README.md

 ?join
 ?leave
 ?playerlist
+?reconnect

 # Other Info
 You may have to go through a microsoft verification before you can log in, just comment out the password field and go through the steps, when you're done, uncomment the password field.
+The bot will automatically reconnect to the server when it has lost connection.